 All models shall be fully documented with explanatory comments in English.
-Exceptionally, models only intended for local or national usage for the foreseeable future, might use the local language when beneficial.
 The comments shall be placed close to the part of the code they describe; a description only in the file header without comments in the executable part is not acceptable.
 All comments shall be indented and aligned for good readability.
 The comments shall be descriptive and not just direct translations or repetitions of the VHDL code.